jonnonz1/nz-statute-book/acts/public/1999/extradition-act-1999.md

     (i) sections 14, 35, 157 to 175, subpart 3 of Part 5, and sections 365 and 379 of the Criminal Procedure Act 2011 and any relevant rules of court (including those relating to service) made under that Act:
     (ii) Parts 1 (except sections 9 to 12), 2, and 3 of the Bail Act 2000:
     (iii) sections 38 to 44 of the Criminal Procedure (Mentally Impaired Persons) Act 2003.
-(2) A District Court presided over by 1 or more Justices or 1 or more Community Magistrates does not have jurisdiction to conduct proceedings under this Part.
+(2) The District Court presided over by 1 or more Justices or 1 or more Community Magistrates does not have jurisdiction to conduct proceedings under this Part.
 (3) Despite section 168 of the Criminal Procedure Act 2011, and section 27(2) of the Bail Act 2000, a decision under this Part to remand a person in custody or on bail may be made only by a Judge.
 (4) Sections 167 to 169 of the Criminal Procedure Act 2011 and sections 28, 30 to 33, 35, 37 to 39, 44, 45, and 52 of the Bail Act 2000 apply, so far as applicable and with the necessary modifications, to a person who is detained under any of sections 46, 53, or 54.